-An owner's request for a rent increase must be submitted to HHA 60 calendar days prior to the anniversary date of the HAP contract, and must include the new rent amount the owner is proposing.
+An owner's request for a rent increase must be submitted to HHA 60 calendar days prior to the anniversary date of the HAP contract and/or HAP contract extension date, and must include the new rent amount the owner is proposing.

-HHA may not approve and the owner may not receive any increase of rent to owner until and unless the owner has complied with requirements of the HAP contract, including compliance with NSPIRE.
+HHA may not approve and the owner may not receive any increase of rent to owner until and unless the owner has complied with requirements of the HAP contract, including compliance with inspection requirements.
 The owner may not receive any retroactive increase of rent for any period of noncompliance.